Pagrus: Characteristics

 Pagrus seabreams are characterised by having oblong, compressed bodies with deep heads which have rounded dorsal profiles.
 The rear nostril is oblong, the front nostril is a slit.
 The moderately protrusible mouth is small, horizontal and the end of the maxilla is overlapped by the suborbital bone.
 There are two rows of teeth in the jaws, the front row is made up of between 6 and 6 sharp, canine-like teeth with molar-like teeth to the rear of them.
 The margin of the preoperculum is smooth.
 The dorsal fin is low and is supported by 12 spines while the anal fin is short-based and is supported by 3 short spines and 8 soft rays> The long pectoral fins are clearly longer than the pelvic fins.
 The cheeks and gill covers are scaled but there are no scales on the snout or between the eyes and the mouth.
 There are between 48 and 60 scales in the lateral line and there no large blotch at its origin.
 The largest species in the genus is P. auratus with a maximum published total length of 130 cm, while the smallest is P. africanus with a maximum published total length of 75 cm.

 Distribution and habitat

 Pagrus seabreams are found in the Atlantic Ocean, where P. pagrus occurs on both sides of the Ocean and in the Mediterranean, while the eastern Atlantic and the Mediterranean Sea have two other native species, P. auriga and P. caeruleostictus.
 P. africanus is found in the eastern Atlantic Ocean off West Africa.
 The remaining two species are found in the Western Pacific Ocean.
 However, P. major has been introduced into the Mediterranean probably as a result of escapes from aquaculture.
 These fishes prefer hard bottoms but may be found in estuaries.

 Biology

-Pagrus seabreams are carnivores, using their crushingh molars to feed on molluscs and crustaceans but they have also been found to eat softer bodied prey such as cephalopods and fishes.
+Pagrus seabreams are carnivores, using their crushing molars to feed on molluscs and crustaceans but they have also been found to eat softer bodied prey such as cephalopods and fishes.
 P. pagrus and P. caeruleostictus are at least partial protogynous hermaphrodites.